gpuweb/WSL/Spec/source/index.rst

 - Integers, floats, booleans and other primitives provided by the standard library
 - Pointers.
 These have an address and an address space
 - Left values.
 These also have an address and an address space
-- A special Invalid left-value, used to represent the dereferencing of out-of-bounds accesses and the dereferencing of ``null``
 - Array references.
 These have a base address, an address space and a size
 - Struct values.
 These are a sequence of bytes of the right size, and can be interpreted as a tuple of their elements (plus padding bits)